 Augmented Reality (AR) technology has emerged as a transformative tool in education, particularly in enhancing students' engagement and conceptual understanding.
-In the context of geometry learning, AR provides interactive and visual experiences that facilitate spatial reasoning and problem-solving (Garzón et al., 2019).
-One crucial cognitive skill that can be developed through ARbased learning is critical thinking-the ability to analyze, evaluate, and make reasoned decisions based on evidence (Facione, 2015).
+In the context of geometry learning, AR provides interactive and visual experiences that facilitate spatial reasoning and problem-solving [1].
+One crucial cognitive skill that can be developed through AR-based learning is critical thinking-the ability to analyze, evaluate, and make reasoned decisions based on evidence [2].
 Despite its potential, empirical studies on the direct impact of AR on students' critical thinking skills remain limited.
-Furthermore, students' interest in learning plays a significant role in shaping their cognitive engagement, which in turn influences their ability to think critically (Hattie & Anderman, 2020).
-Therefore, this study aims to explore the relationship between AR-based geometry learning, students' interest, and the development of critical thinking skills.

-Geometry learning in schools is often constrained by traditional methods that rely on two-dimensional images in textbooks or whiteboards.
-This approach makes it challenging for students to visualize three-dimensional shapes accurately, which can hinder their conceptual understanding and critical thinking skills (Boaler, 2016).
-Additionally, the development of higher-order thinking skills (HOTS) is often limited due to students' low interest in geometry.
-Data from several elementary schools in Banjarsari Subdistrict indicate that students frequently experience boredom when learning about geometric shapes due to monotonous and less engaging teaching methods (Prasetyo et al., 2021).
+Furthermore, students' interest in learning plays a significant role in shaping their cognitive engagement, which in turn influences their ability to think critically [3].
+Therefore, this study aims to explore the relationship between AR-based geometry learning, students' interests, and the development of critical thinking skills.
+School geometry learning is often constrained by traditional methods that rely on two-dimensional images in textbooks or whiteboards.
+This approach makes it challenging for students to visualize three-dimensional shapes accurately, which can hinder their conceptual understanding and critical thinking skills [4].
+Additionally, the development of higherorder thinking skills (HOTS) is often limited due to students' low interest in geometry.
+The results of the observation found that students often experience boredom when learning about geometric shapes because the teaching methods are monotonous and less interesting.
 To address these challenges, integrating Augmented Reality (AR) into geometry learning offers a promising solution.
-AR technology provides interactive, immersive experiences that enhance spatial visualization and actively engage students in the learning process.
+AR technology provides interactive, immersive experiences that enhance spatial visualization and actively engage students in learning.
 By making geometry more dynamic and engaging, AR has the potential to improve students' conceptual understanding, foster critical thinking skills, and increase their interest in learning.

-The research problem in this article relates to the gap between conventional learning approaches and the need to improve students' critical thinking skills and interest in learning spatial concepts.
-Based on previous research, conventional methods that still dominantly use two-dimensional images are not enough to help students understand spatial concepts deeply (Boaler, 2016).
-In addition, students' interest in learning mathematics, especially geometry, is often low due to less interactive learning approaches (OECD, 2019).
-To overcome these problems, this study aims to analyze the effect of using Augmented Reality (AR) on critical thinking skills and learning interest of elementary school students in learning to build space.
-With AR, students can see and manipulate spatial objects in 3D visualization, which can help them better understand shape, volume, and spatial relationships (Santos et al., 2020).
-Thus, the use of AR is expected to be an alternative solution that is more interactive than conventional methods, so that students can more easily understand the concept of building space and develop their critical thinking skills.
+The research problem in this article relates to the gap between conventional learning approaches and the need to improve student's critical thinking skills and interest in learning spatial concepts.
+Based on previous research, conventional methods that still dominantly use two-dimensional images are not enough to help students understand spatial concepts deeply [5].
+In addition, students' interest in learning mathematics, especially geometry, is often low due to less interactive learning approaches [6].
+To overcome these problems, this study aims to analyze the effect of using Augmented Reality (AR) on elementary school students' critical thinking skills and learning interests in learning to build space.
+With AR, students can see and manipulate spatial objects in 3D visualization, which can help them better understand shape, volume, and spatial relationships [7].
+Thus, the use of AR is expected to be an alternative solution that is more interactive than conventional methods so that students can more easily understand the concept of building space and develop their critical thinking skills.
 Therefore, this study will test whether the use of AR really has an effect on increasing students' critical thinking and interest in learning to build space.
 The results of this study are expected to contribute to innovation in mathematics learning, especially in improving students' critical thinking skills with a technology-based approach.

-This study contributes to the educational literature by providing empirical evidence regarding the impact of using AR applications on students' critical thinking skills and learning interest, particularly in geometry learning.
-This study will complement previous research (Akçayır & Akçayır, 2017; Garzón & Acevedo, 2020) by focusing on how AR specifically improves higher order thinking skills (HOTS) in the context of geometry.
+This study contributes to the educational literature by providing empirical evidence regarding the impact of using AR applications on students' critical thinking skills and learning interests, particularly in geometry learning.
+This study will complement previous research [1], [8] by focusing on how AR specifically improves higher-order thinking skills (HOTS) in the context of geometry.
 In addition, this study offers new insights into how students' interactions with AR technology can affect the understanding of space concepts and geometry visualization in more depth.